UCONN

 Encryption at the storage device layer

-Encrypted at the storage device level with AES256 for hard disks (HDD) and solid state drives (SSD), using a separate device-level key (which is different than the key used to encrypt the data at the storage level).
+Encrypted at the storage device level with AES256 for hard disks (HDD) and solid state drives (SSD), using a separate device-level key (which is different from the key used to encrypt the data at the storage level).

 Encryption of backups